bmei/datasciencecoursera/StatisticalInference/Project/Project_part2.md

 *4. Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose*

-Assuming that the data is randomly sampled from a population that follows normal distribution, t tests are used to compare tooth growth by supp and dose in this study.
+Considering the small sample size (10) of each group, t test is used in this study to compare tooth growth by supp and dose.
+To use t test, it has to be assumed that the tooth length is approximately normally distributed within each group AND the variances of tooth length in the two groups to compare are (approximately) equal.
+A reference about this assumption can be found [here](https://statistics.laerd.com/statistical-guides/independent-t-test-statistical-guide.php).

 1\) Tooth length by dose: